-23154 counts (+100mV - -100mV)/(32023 counts - -32023 counts) = 72.304mV
+23154 counts \ (+100mV - -100mV)/(32023 counts - -32023 counts) = 72.304mV

-17.0 Continuous Scan Mode
+20.0 Continuous Scan Mode

 MAQ20-BRDG1 modules have eight analog-to-digital converters which continuously scan the four input channels and excitation voltage source and store the data in local memory.
 As new data is acquired, previous sampled data is continuously overwritten such that local memory always has the most recent data.
-Sample rate is 4kS/s default and is user configurable from 1kS/s to 32kS/s as described in Section 16.0 Signal Sample Rate.
+The sample rate is 4kS/s default and is user configurable from 1kS/s to 32kS/s as described in the Signal Sample Rate section of this manual.
 When a channel data read command is received, data for all channels is retrieved from local memory and returned in a single response.
-A standard command-response cycle to acquire data from a single input module takes 6ms.
+A standard command-response cycle to acquire analog or digital data from all channels of a single input module takes 6ms.
 Channel scan rate at the system level depends on the number of MAQ20 I/O modules installed in a system.
 As more modules are added to a system, the scan rate for an individual channel decreases.